europeana/contrib/query-logs-analysis/README.md

 bm25f ranking (that should correspond to the ones set in the solr parser plugin).
 Fields must be inserted in the field `bm25f.fields`, separated by a comma.

-You'll be able to run the learning by running:
+We provided two different algorithms to perform the learning:

+   * **Line Search**, that starting from an initial point in the parameter space, performs a search along each coordinate axis varying one parameter only and keeping fixed the others.
+For each sample point, a given performance measure is computed, and the location corresponding to the best value of the measure is recorded.
+Such location identifies a promising search direction.
+Therefore, a line search is performed along the direction from the starting point to the best score location.
+If the parameter space has dimension k, we need to perform k+1 line searches to complete an iteration, or epoch, and possibly move to an improved solution.
+The new solution is then used as the starting point of the next iteration.
+This iterative process continues until no improvement is found, or a maximum number of epochs is reached (for more details see [this paper](research.microsoft.com/apps/pubs/default.aspx?id=65237) ).
+You can start this learning strategy with the command:

+    	scripts/learn-bm25f-params-linesearch.sh assessment-dir measure-to-optimize[bNDCG@24,NDCG@24,P@24,R@24] log-file

+   * **CMA-ES** stands for Covariance Matrix Adaptation Evolution Strategy.
+Evolution strategies (ES) are stochastic, derivative-free methods for numerical optimization of non-linear or non-convex continuous optimization problems.
+They belong to the class of evolutionary algorithms and evolutionary computation (for more details see [this article](http://en.wikipedia.org/wiki/CMA-ES)).
+You can start this learning strategy with the command:

-	scripts/learn-bm25f-params.sh assessment-dir measure-to-optimize[bNDCG@24,NDCG@24,P@24,R@24] log-file
+		scripts/learn-bm25f-params-cma.sh assessment-dir measure-to-optimize[bNDCG@24,NDCG@24,P@24,R@24] log-file

-where `assessment-dir` is a directory containing the one or several goldentruth files, `measure-to-optmize` is the measure to optimize for learning the parameters, we usually used bNDCG@24 (since Europeana usually displays  24 documents). `log-file` is a file where the best values for the parameters will be stored, ready to be copypasted in solr config (the last record in the file will be always the best).
+where in both the commands `assessment-dir` is a directory containing the one or several goldentruth files, `measure-to-optmize` is the measure to optimize for learning the parameters, we usually used bNDCG@24 (since Europeana usually displays  24 documents). `log-file` is a file where the best values for the parameters will be stored, ready to be copypasted in solr config (the last record in the file will be always the best).